 With that being said, it’s no surprise that residential infrastructure is next.
 Devices like Google Home and Amazon Alexa are becoming commonplace in the average American household.
 These devices can be used to – with the proper smart home network configuration – control HVAC, lighting, door locks, windows, music, and more.

-Smart homes are on the rise, which means the way we live our day to day lives is about to change drastically.
+The future of smart homes looks like they will only continue to grow in popularity, which means the way we live our day to day lives is about to change drastically.

 Advancements in Smart Home Technology